seanbradley/Talatat/README.md

 ...or...

     http://localhost:8080/musicians/<name>

 ###SETTINGS

-Talatat's settings can be managed via environment variables and the development or production .ini files as suggested by the [official documentation] (http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/environment.html#environment-chapter).
+Talatat's settings may be managed via environment variables and the development or production .ini files as suggested by the [official Pyramid documentation] (http://docs.pylonsproject.org/projects/pyramid/en/latest/narr/environment.html#environment-chapter).
 ------------------------------------------------------------------------

 ###LICENSE AND CONTACT INFO